netgen/ezplatform-site-api/docs/introduction/index.rst

 - ``ContentInfo``

-  Above we said that ``Content``'s fields are lazy-loaded, which voids the need for ``ContentInfo``.
-  Still, Site API has it's own version of ``ContentInfo``.
-The reason for this is to keep the usage in templates similar to standard eZ Platform templates and through that make the migration easier.
+  The purpose of ``ContentInfo`` object in Repository API is to provide a lightweight version of ``Content`` object, containing only metadata and omitting the fields.
+Since in Site API ``Content``'s fields are lazy-loaded, there is no real need for ``ContentInfo``.
+Still, Site API provides it to keep the usage in templates similar to standard eZ Platform templates and through that make the migration/comparison easier.
 Example usage from Twig:

   .. code-block:: twig